This is a collection of the specific pieces of language to have arisen across the Micro.blog community, with as much context provided as possible.

 - Emoji in Discover

-- A version of Discover filter, usually used to refer to filters sorted via words.
+- A version of the Discover filter, usually used to refer to filters sorted via a specific word or phrase.

 - Example: “I found at least a dozen new people to follow in the Discover section for Micro Monday.”